 NORENSE receives its funding resources mainly from the Waldorf school and kindergarten federations in the Nordic countries.
 Representatives from the Nordic higher educational institutions and from the federations are members of the NORENSE Council, who decides on the yearly funding.
 In addition, three representatives from public universities are members of the Council.
 NORENSE is managed by Rudolf Steiner University College in Norway.
-Henrik Holm and Caroline Bratt share the NORENSE leadership.
+Caroline Bratt is the chair of NORENSE.

 RoSE: Research on Steiner Education is a peer-reviewed online research journal supported by NORENSE.

 As a recognised alternative to the public educational systems in the Nordic countries, Steiner Waldorf education needs to be supported by research in manifold ways.
 Research can aid and initiate developments and provide new knowledge on all levels from kindergartens, schools and social therapeutic institutions to higher education.
 NORENSE aims at supporting qualified research that in its turn will provide insights and impulses for development to the different aspects of Steiner Waldorf education.
 The higher educational institutions are key factors here since they both disseminate relevant research to future and current practitioners, and also conduct research as part of their institutional policy and responsibility.